 A pianist as well as a conductor, Wachs’ performance with the Minnesota Orchestra “proved a revelation, delivering a technically impeccable, emotionally powerful performance of two Mozart piano concertos and a pair of solo works,” raved the St. Paul Pioneer Press.
 With the encouragement of Zubin Mehta, Wachs began his studies with Enrique Barenboim in Tel Aviv before pursuing studies at the Zürich Academy and graduating from The Curtis Institute of Music and The Juilliard School.
 He has also participated at such festivals at Aspen, Tanglewood and Verbier.
 Wachs has also been entrusted with preparing orchestras for Valery Gergiev and Vladimir Spivakov, and has served as Assistant Conductor to Osmo Vänskä at the Minnesota Orchestra and at the National Orchestra of France under Kurt Masur.
 Additionally, he has served as cover conductor for the Houston Symphony and for the Rotterdam Philharmonic on tour.

-Under Wachs’ leadership, TCO completed a survey of Mahler song cycles with baritone Vladimir Chernov and initiated a partnership with LA Opera’s Domingo-Colburn-Stein Young Artist Program.
-TCO’s annual Holiday Wassail Concert continues to be distributed nationally on PBS.
-TCO also holds an annual side-by-side rehearsal with the Pacific Symphony in the new $85 million-dollar Musco Center for the Arts, TCO’s new home on the Chapman University campus.
+Under Wachs’ leadership, The Chapman Orchestra completed a survey of Mahler song cycles with baritone Vladimir Chernov and initiated a partnership with LA Opera’s Domingo-Colburn-Stein Young Artist Program.
+The Chapman Orchestra’s annual Holiday Wassail Concert continues to be distributed nationally on PBS.
 In Orange County, Wachs was featured in the January 2016 edition of Modern Luxury and selected as one of OC Metro’s 2014 “40 Under Forty” most impressive young professionals.
 Wachs’ expertise and experience in developing and infusing new life into education concerts has led to repeat engagements with the Monterey and Palm Beach Symphonies.